-In this paper, our objective was to demonstrate that the lung segmentation should be a mandatory step before attempting any diagnosis using CXR images.
-To achieve that, we first improved our previous proposed dataset, named RYDLS-20-v2, by increasing the number of sources and images.
-We then trained three popular CNN architectures: VGG16, ResNet50V2, and InceptionV3, using full and segmented CXR images.
-Finally, we used XAI strategies (i.e., LIME and Grad-CAM) to find important regions used by the models to perform the predictions.
+The classification using segmented lungs achieved an F1-Score of 0.88 for the multi-class setup and 0.83 for COVID-19 identification.
+Using non-segmented CXR images, the classification achieved an F1-Score of 0.92 and 0.94 for the multi-class setup and COVID-19 identification, respectively.
+The COVID-19 generalization experiment, i.e. using COVID-19 images from one source to predict COVID-19 in a different source, achieved an macro-averaged F1-Score of 0.74.

+It is unfair to make direct comparisons of identification rates from different works, as they usually use different databases under different circumstances.
+Nevertheless, to the best of our knowledge, we achieved the best identification rate of COVID-19 among other types of pneumonia using segmented CXR images.
+Additionally, we must highlight our novel approach to demonstrate the importance of lung segmentation in CXR image classification.

+We do not claim state-of-the-art classification results at this time for a couple of reasons: i) there are some initiatives to build a comprehensive COVID-19 CXR database still ongoing; however, we still do not have a reliable database that can be used as a definitive benchmark; ii) in clinical practice, a small difference in the classification performance is hardly noticeable, and the model reliability and quality are more important than the classification performance \citep*{chen2019develop}; and, iii) the CXR is not the gold standard for diagnosis, even experienced medical practitioners sometimes face doubts when examining a CXR image \citep*{self2013high}; thus we should be very cautious at papers claiming very high classification performance when the human performance is much lower.